niamurrell/jekyll-blog/_posts/2017-08-05-bootcamp-wrapup.md

 layout:     post
 title:      Heroku Workflow & Intro to Advanced Topics
 author:     Nia
-tags: 		  Heroku Deployment This OOP New Closures
+tags: 		  Heroku Deployment This OOP New Closures JavaScript
 subtitle:  	Daily Review
 category:   daily
 ---

 Today I quasi-finished the online bootcamp course.
-Quasi- because I still have to go back and do two sections I skipped, but I completed the big app project and the "advanced topics" section.
-Annnd to be honest 'completed' might be a bit strong too--while I got a LOT out of doing the bootcamp, it kind of seems like they never finished making the course?
+Quasi- because I still have to go back and do two sections I skipped, but I completed the big app project and the "advanced topics" section. *Annnd* to be honest "completed" might be a bit strong too--while I got a LOT out of doing the bootcamp, it kind of seems like they never finished making the course?
 It just kind of stops midway through the project so I'll have a lot of refining to do on my own.
 Not that that's a bad thing!

 ### Heroku Deployment

-I deployed the bootcamp project we've been working on to Heroku [link](http://firecamp2017.herokuapp.com/) which was pretty straightforward after doing the previous apps.
+I deployed the bootcamp project we've been working on to Heroku ([link](http://firecamp2017.herokuapp.com/)) which was pretty straightforward after doing the previous apps.
 Good to know I'm comfortable with that!
 For future reference here is the typical order of commands:

 1. Add to package.JSON:
 ```